Kings Norton: Kings Norton Park

 Kings Norton Park is an urban park in Kings Norton.
 It contains a small to medium-sized skateboarding park made from a mixture of polished concrete and steel equipment for use in Skateboarding and BMX Stunt Riding, and use by other extreme sports enthusiasts providing a mixed environment consisting of both flat urban terrain, as well as the more common ramps and railings.

 Amongst some of the features available are a concrete half pipe with a deck at each end, a Funbox that includes a flat rail, stairs with a ledge on either side, a Vulcano which also has ledge, as well as a concrete spine with Coping.

 There are also two Roll-ins at either end of the skatepark, one with a long, shallow gradient side ramp at the street end.

 Transport

 Modern Kings Norton lies on the A441 Pershore Road South, which runs between Birmingham and Redditch to the south.
-It also has a railway station on the Cross-City Line.
+It also has a railway station on the Cross-City Line and Camp Hill line, of which it is the terminus.
+Between the two lines, the station has combined six trains per hour to Birmingham New Street.
 The line of Icknield or Ryknild Street, a Roman road running northwards from Alcester via Metchley Fort in Edgbaston towards Sutton Coldfield and beyond, can be traced through the eastern edge of the district.

-Buses run to Birmingham city centre every few minutes along the Pershore Road and are mostly operated by National Express West Midlands.
+Kings Norton is served by bus routes 18, 19, 45, 47 and 49 and are mostly operated by National Express West Midlands.
 Previously Midland Red West operated service 146 to Redditch and Evesham but this was cut back to operate between Redditch and Evesham only.